ddl-botwick/cust-churn-dmm/README.md

 # cust-churn-dmm

 ADD A NEW COMMENT 10.19
-code to push cust churn prediction/ground truth data to s3 and then DMM - Oct 19
+code to push cust churn prediction/ground truth data to s3 and then DMM - Nov 11

 ## Assets